tomtregenna/Musicalog/README.txt

 Musicalog Notes
 ---------------

 > The projects are .Net 6, created in Visual Studio 2022.
+The database was created in SQL Server 2019.

 > There is a backup of the database in the 'Additional' folder, the database has a built-in administrator 'MusicalogUser', password: 'password'.